jakobcalvert/Melanoma-Scanner/README.md

 Classifies the results into 3 different risk grades, recommending further action for high and medium-risk spots.
 - Basic saving and Retrieving Previous Diagnoses:
 Saves previous diagnoses to a MongoDB server for later retrieval and outputs all previous results onto a results screen.

+Steps for installing and running code

+To run application flutter must already be installed on device instructions can be found here https://docs.flutter.dev/get-started/install

+Steps:
+Clone github repo on device and navigate to Repo Ensure flutter is installed and set up properly - run command “flutter doctor” to ensure setup is correct Ensure a working android or iphone emulator is installed - run command “flutter devices” to make sure the device is showing up correctly.
+Using android studio or Xcode for emulation is recommended.
+Use the command “flutter run” to finally run the program.
+In the case of dependency issues run commands “flutter clean” then “flutter pub get” to ensure correct dependencies are installed and working.

+MongoDB server may not work due to hosting restrictions and IP blocks.
+Application will work without but will not have the ability to save and access previously saved images unless the server URI is swapped in the lib/model/server.dart file.